 As I was reading Jefferson Bethke’s book It’s Not What You Think, I was reminded of God’s whispers, and the way He speaks to us.
 To hear a whisper, we have to be listening.

-Be challenged and encouraged to obey God’s voice, remove distractions, and listen for the whispers.
+I challenge and encourage you to obey God’s voice, remove distractions, and listen for God’s whispers.